top of page

 Education

 The Education strand invites proposals that focus on one of our most important social institutions – our schools.
-Innovations in technology can have transformative effects on the way we educate citizens.
-Education also plays a significant role in producing and harnessing technological innovations.
 There are many possibilities for important and creative analysis within this strand: proposals might focus on curriculum, teaching practices, student activism, or cultural representations of teachers, students, and schools—among other possibilities.
-What role will education play in harnessing new technologies such as AI?
-How might we address problems of access to technology in the education system?
-And perhaps most importantly, what education will best prepare young citizens and future innovators for the challenges ahead?
+What cultural and political crossroads currently confront the education system?
+What role should education play in resolving cultural and political conflicts?
+And perhaps most importantly, what education will best prepare young citizens and future innovators for the challenges and crossroads ahead?

 strand descriptions